-But do you really need a compression clothing during workout even if your workout routine is only light to moderate and only for a shorter period?
+But do you really need compression clothing during a workout, even if your workout routine is only light to moderate and only for a shorter period?
 Isn’t compression clothing for extreme athletes only who have long and grueling workouts?
 The short answer is YES.
-And you might be surprised that compression clothing can also be used in your workplace or when you travel especially if you stand or walk on hard surfaces for longer periods.
+And it may surprise you that compression clothing is also suitable for your workplace or when you travel, especially if you stand or walk on hard surfaces for long periods.

-In a medical context, if you have poor circulation or you want to prevent injuries by making gait changes, prevent chafing and rashes, and control skin temperature during workout, having the right compression clothing is one of your musts.
+In a medical context, if you have poor circulation or you want to prevent injuries by making gait changes, preventing chafing and rashes, and controlling skin temperature during a workout, having the right compression clothing is one of your musts.
 Not only that, there are key research findings that prove the unmissable health benefits of having compression clothing in your workout and post-workout sessions.

 1. Reduced Exercise Induced Muscle Damage (EIMD)

-Plus, a thesis in University of Sydney, Australia which compared leg volume in 24 Rugby players, showed significant reduction of muscle swelling among players who were wearing compression garments.
+Plus, a thesis at the University of Sydney, Australia which compared leg volume to 24 Rugby players, showed a significant reduction of muscle swelling among players who were wearing compression garments.

 2. Accelerated Recovery Processes

-According to a study published in Journal of Sports Science and Medicine 2006 on the effect of compression garments on eccentric exercise, there was significant improvement in enzymes involved in muscle membrane restoration after only 1 hour of wearing compression garments where 11 subjects were tested using magnetic resonance imaging (MRI) to demonstrate the muscle changes during recovery.
+According to a study published in the Journal of Sports Science and Medicine 2006 on the effect of compression garments on eccentric exercise, there was a significant improvement in enzymes involved in muscle membrane restoration after only 1 hour of wearing compression garments where 11 subjects underwent testing using magnetic resonance imaging (MRI) to show the muscle changes during recovery.